How to make your social media content go further

 So there you go!

-With one idea, you now have nine ways you can connect with your audience and save time on social media.
+With one idea, you now have 15 ways you can connect with your audience and save time on social media.

 This is enough to easily fill a week.
-In addition to your own posts, make 80 percent of your posts to social media be simply sharing other people's posts.
+In addition to your own posts, make a couple of your posts on social media be simply sharing other people's posts and tag them.
 Not only do you not have to do the work to create them, you will win friends who might be more likely to share your content.
 It's yet one more way to save time on social media so you can get back to doing what you love.

 These are just a few ideas.
 How do you repurpose content?

 P.S.S.
 I know this all can feel overwhelming!
-I've prepared a free checklist for you that will help you keep track of each of these steps here.
+I've prepared a free checklist for you that will help you keep track of each of these steps below.